maxwell882000/Face-Reconginiton/README.md

-Face Recognition using Fast Api and face-recognition
+Face Recognition using FastApi and face-recognition library